danpalmer/danpalmer.me/posts/2019-07-02-on-signing-in-with-apple.md

 their documentation, nor have they responded to a request for clarification (FB6135661).

-There are 3 potential solutions to this problem:
+There are three potential solutions to this problem:

 1. Apple make allowances for "legacy" accounts, as long as new accounts are not created with the social logins.
 This is Thread's preferred choice, at